bakerjonas/python-tutorials/Intro/Intro.rst

 Using the Python interpreter
 ----------------------------------------------------------
-There default Python interpreter is called ``python``.
+The default Python interpreter is called ``python``.
 It is used to run scripts and for simple interactive work:

 .. code-block:: shell